-Our surface mines in Dubberly use natural gas and electricity to produce whole grain silica through dredge mining.
-The reserves are part of the Sparta Formation.
-The facility is located approximately 30 miles east of Shreveport and is accessible by major highways including U.S. Interstate 20 and state Highway 63.
+Our surface mines near the Mauricetown facility use natural gas, fuel oil and electricity, to produce whole grain silica through dredge mining.
+The reserves are mined from the Maurice River and are similar to those found in the Cohansey, Bridgeton and Cape May deposits.
+The facility is located approximately 50 miles south of Philadelphia and is accessible by major highways including U.S. Interstate 295 and state Highway 55.
+Once the product is appropriately processed, it is packaged in bags or bulk and shipped either by rail by Winchester & Western Railroad or by truck.

-We acquired the Dubberly facility in 1987 by merger with the Ottawa Silica Company, which had historically used the property to produce whole grain silica for customers in industrial and specialty products end markets.
-Since acquiring the facility, we have renovated and upgraded its production capabilities to enable it to produce multiple products through various processing methods, including screening, washing, rotary drying and conditioning to remove heavy and iron bearing minerals.
-These production techniques allow the Dubberly facility to meet a wide variety of focused specifications on product composition from customers.
-As such, the Dubberly facility services multiple end markets, such as glass, foundry and building products.
-Once the product is appropriately processed, it is bagged or shipped in bulk by truck.
+We acquired the Mauricetown facility in 1999 from Unimin Corporation, which had historically used the property to produce whole grain silica for customers in industrial and specialty products end markets.
+Since acquiring the facility, we have renovated and upgraded its production capabilities, including the construction of a new wet processing plant, to enable it to produce multiple products through various processing methods, including washing, hydraulic sizing, fluid bed drying, rotary drying and scalping.
+These production techniques allow the Mauricetown facility to meet a wide variety of focused specifications on product composition from customers.
+As such, the Mauricetown facility services multiple end markets, such as foundry, filtration, building products and recreation.